 Data from 65 companies were collected from November 2010 to February 2011.
-It is, therefore, a cross-sectional study since, according to Polit & Hungler (1995), this type of studies involves the analysis of phenomena that all take place on a certain date and that have occurred in the past or in the present.
+It is, therefore, a cross-sectional study since this type of study involves the analysis of phenomena that are all taking place on a certain date and that have occurred in the past or in the present [17].
 All contacts with the participants were made, personally, by an employee of this research, in their business context.
 It was in a first contact that the participants were informed about the nature and objectives of the investigation, the anonymity and confidentiality of the data was guaranteed and the voluntary interview was scheduled.
 The total interview time was, on average, 60 minutes.